8 Helpful / 0 Not

 1 Helpful / 5 Not

-Pros: This is one of the nicest courses in northern Illinois.
+Pros: I learned to play on this course and it is an excellent course to learn/teach on.
 Elevation changes, woods and a creek play throughout the course.
-Evan though it is on I-80 I have seen foxes and wildlife on the course.
+Even though it is on I-80 I have seen foxes and wildlife on the course.
 The course is not overly long, but appropriately challenging.

 Cons: The tees are dirt mostly and quite poor.
 The signs need some help and navigating the first time might be hard.